mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-interactive-messages.md

       }
    ```

-In the example above, when the message button is clicked, your integration sends a request to the specified URL with the intention to merge the pull request identified by the context.
+In the example above, when the message button is selected, your integration sends a request to the specified URL with the intention to merge the pull request identified by the context.

   2. **Authenticating the server**.
 An important property of the context parameter is that it's kept confidential.
 If your integration is not behind a firewall, you could add a token to your context without users ever being able to see it: